blishko/cav23-artifact/README.md

 ## Note for artifact evaluation
 We provide helper scripts to facilitate re-running the experiments; however, the experiments may take a large amount of time (in order of days), so we recommend to start running them as soon as possible.
-Unfortunately, fine-grained control over the experiments was not added due to time constraints.

-Compared to the experimentation describes in the original submission, we noticed the following problem during the preparation of the artifact.
+Compared to the experimentation described in the original submission, we noticed the following problem during the preparation of the artifact.
-First, there was a bug in the branch of the tool dealing with the extension of the split-TPA module to the chain of transition systems.
-This bug only affects the `Golem` on the `extra-small-lia` subcategory (Table 2).
+First, there was a bug in the part of the code dealing with the extension of the split-TPA module to the chain of transition systems.
+This bug only affects `split-TPA` engine of `Golem` on the `extra-small-lia` subcategory (Table 2).
 For this artifact, we thus use version `0.3.2` instead of `0.3.1`.
-The change between this releases only fixes this bug and all other experiments are unaffected.
+The change between these releases only fixes this bug; all other experiments are unaffected.
 In the fixed version, `split-tpa` solved `22` benchmarks, instead of the originally reported `44` benchmarks.
 Additionally, the results reported for `Z3-Spacer` on the `extra-small-lia` category were obtained from older version of Z3 than used in the other experiments. `z3-4.11.2` solved `18` benchmarks instead of `16` originally reported.
 These only affect the `extra-small-lia` subcategory (Table 2) and not the other results.
 We fill fix the presentation in the final version of the paper.

 ## Set up
 The artifact is distributed as a combination of a `docker` image (where the experiments run) and scripts intended to run in the host machine (for presentation of the computed results).
-To repeat the experiments and obtain the results, only `docker` is required.
-We assume familiarity with [Docker terminology](https://docs.docker.com/get-started/).
+To repeat the experiments and obtain the results, only `docker` is required; we assume familiarity with [Docker terminology](https://docs.docker.com/get-started/).
 However, to present the summary tables and plots, we prepared separate scripts that are expected to be run on the host system.
 These assume Unix-based or MacOS system with working `bash`, `gnuplot` and `python3`.

-**WARNING:** Docker is known to have issues with the new Apple M1 and M2 chips; we expect the artifact will not work on such machines.
+**WARNING:** Docker is known to have issues with the new Apple M1 and M2 chips; the artifact will most likely not work on machines with these chips.
 We have tested the artifact on MacOS with Intel chip and Ubuntu with AMD chips where we did not encounter issues.

-It is possible to simply pull the provided image from Docker Hub:
+Assuming a running docker engine, it is possible to simply pull the provided Docker image from Docker Hub:
 ```
 $ docker image pull blishko/cav23:latest
 ```